-They bought, restored and extended the old lighthouse while working on website-like portals for novels.
+These families bought, restored and extended the old lighthouse while working on website-like portals for novels.

 The complex portals had a lot more content and features, including videos.
 The highlights were the 3D spaces where readers could explore the locations of a story with an avatar, and in some cases, they could sneak into the scene of a story.

-Many more ideas were in the making both for online options and for the lighthouse experiences.
+Many more ideas were in the making, both for online options and for the lighthouse experiences.

 The families worked closely with the local illustrators, of which Blue Meadows had twelve now.
-And more were coming since there was a lot of work on offer, not just at the lighthouse but also at Barnes’ bespoke books workshop and at Josie’s book workshop.
+And more illustrators were coming since there was a lot of work on offer, not just at the lighthouse but also at Barnes’ bespoke books workshop and at Josie’s book workshop.